AFRICA

 Media

-A multiplication factor of 4 has to be applied to the turnover achieved with the publication, production and distribution of newspapers, magazines and parts thereof, and a multiplication factor of 8 has to be applied to (i) the production, distribution and broadcasting of radio and television programmes, and (ii) the sale of radio and television advertising time.
+A multiplication factor of 4 has to be applied to the turnover achieved with the publication, production and distribution of newspapers, magazines and parts thereof, and a multiplication factor of 8 has to be applied to turnover achieved from (i) the production, distribution and broadcasting of radio and television programmes, and (ii) the sale of radio and television advertising time.

 Finance